Learning disability: United States and Canada

 In the United States and Canada, the terms learning disability and learning disorder (LD) refer to a group of disorders that affect a broad range of academic and functional skills including the ability to speak, listen, read, write, spell, reason, organize information, and do math.
-People with learning disabilities generally have intelligence that is average or higher.
+People with learning disabilities may have average or higher intelligence.
+Awareness of the need to help college students compensate for learning disabilities spread across US college campuses during the 1990s.
+During this time, facing legal and institutional pressures, faculty members began providing accommodations for larger numbers of students in their courses.

 Legislation in the United States

 The Section 504 of the Rehabilitation Act 1973, effective May 1977, guarantees certain rights to people with disabilities, especially in the cases of education and work, such being in schools, colleges and university settings.

 The Individuals with Disabilities Education Act, formerly known as the Education for All Handicapped Children Act, is a United States federal law that governs how states and public agencies provide early intervention, special education and related services to children with disabilities.
 It addresses the educational needs of children with disabilities from birth to the age of 21.
 Considered as a civil rights law, states are not required to participate.